adityakr-010/Battery-RUL-TinyML/README.md

 TinyRUL is an Edge AI system that performs real-time battery Remaining Useful Life (RUL) estimation directly on an ESP32 microcontroller.
 The project combines battery degradation feature extraction, a lightweight CNN, TensorFlow Lite Micro deployment, and a FreeRTOS dual-core architecture to enable fully offline battery health monitoring at the edge.

-The project combines battery degradation feature engineering, deep learning, cross-validation, and embedded deployment to perform real-time battery health inference directly on an ESP32 microcontroller.

 ### Key Features

 * Oxford Battery Degradation Dataset